CS-Track-Code/analytics-workbench/README.md

 - English: `python -m spacy download en_core_web_sm`

-### Dash visualizations

-When starting the Frontend of the analytics workbench the Dash application is also started.
-In order for Dash to work properly you need to add the inputs to the **analytics-workbench/Workbench-Frontend/application/cstrack_dash/** [(Input documentation)](davidrol6.github.io/CSTrack_Docs/inputs.html).

-Once the frontend starts, you can access the visualizations by navigating to **http://frontend_url/dashapp/**.

 ### Backend Mercury Web Parser <a name="text_extraction"></a>
 The text extraction is facilitated using the Mercury Web Parser.